Bestbynature/final-group-capstone/README.md

 To run the project, execute the following command:

+# To start the development server
+rails s

+# To build for production and watch for changes
-rails s // to start development server yarn build --watch // to build for productions
+yarn build --watch

 <p align="right">(<a href="#readme-top">back to top</a>)</p>